-As many of you know, we had had tons of bad experiences with Vanderbilt Children's Hospital, from a broken leg, to doctors who didn't show up for appointments, to 3 to 4 hour waits for simple follow ups, to busted mouths, to incorrect diagnoses and prescriptions, just to name a few.
+As many of you know, we had had tons of bad experiences with Children's Hospital, from a broken leg, to doctors who didn't show up for appointments, to 3 to 4 hour waits for simple follow ups, to busted mouths, to incorrect diagnoses and prescriptions, just to name a few.

 One of the major things that happened that really pushed me to start looking for a new hospital began when Christian was about 4 months old.
 He had his cleft lip repair surgery when he was 3 months old, and on one of the incisions, it looked like he might have had an infection under the skin.
 This was on the part of his head where the skull is missing, next to his right eye, so I was concerned that it was so close to his brain.
 We took Christian to the ER on Saturday evening and were there until around 3am.
 The doctors who saw us told us that it didn't look like an infection to them, but that I needed to follow up with his plastic surgeon just to be sure.
 The plastic surgeon wanted to do a CT just to be sure, because we needed to know FOR SURE if there was an infection there.
 So we went back for a CT scan a few weeks later.
-Vanderbilt never called to let me know the results, so I began calling and e-mailing as soon as I knew the results would be in.
+I never got a call to let me know the results, so I began calling and e-mailing as soon as I knew the results would be in.
 They were pretty rude about me asking to know the results of the CT, but I persisted.
 The receptionist finally told me that there wasn't an infection, but that the doctor was concerned about fusion of the skull so we needed to come back in.

 We went back in a few weeks later and the plastic surgeon informed us that on the CT it looked like some of the plates in Christians skull, namely those next to the absent skull, were closing too early, a condition known as craniosynostosis.
 He said that when the plates fused too early, they caused introcranial pressure that can cause brain damage if left untreated.
 Eventually Christian's skull would start growing in a funny shape.
 The treatment would be a 7 to 9 hour surgery where the plastic surgeon and a neurosurgeon would cut open Christian's skull, remove a piece from his ear to the top of his head, to his eye socket, and reattach it with metal screws and wires.